-- Children in public care or who were previously in public care but ceased to be so because they were adopted (or became subject to a residence, or special guardianship order); - Children with exceptional medical, social or welfare needs which means the child must, because of those needs, attend the Academy.
+- A 'Looked After Child' or a child who was previously looked after but ceased to be so because they were adopted (or became subject to a child arrangements or special guardianship order).
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989). - Children with exceptional medical, social or welfare needs which means the child must, because of those needs, attend the Academy.
 Appropriate evidence from a doctor or social worker must be provided; - 3.
-Children resident within the designated catchment zone of the Academy.

-- 4. Admission of students whose siblings currently attend the school and who will continue to do so on the date of admission, and - Admission of students on the basis of proximity to the Academy.
+Admission of students whose siblings currently attend the school and who will continue to do so on the date of admission: - 4.
+Children resident within the designated catchment zone of the Academy. - 5.
+Admission of students on the basis of proximity to the Academy.
 Distances are measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG).